Chiyo-no-sake/3DCO/README.md

 Build project 'Boost_Tests_run' to build tests, '3DCO' to build the tool.
 * Executables are built to bin directory.

+##### OR
+Download the project pre-configured for visual studio in the releases tab, and then build it.

 ## Usage
 TODO TODO TODO